GlueDigital/universal-scripts/universal-scripts/README.md

 - `src/locales`: Store your translations, the first key in `index.ts` is the default language.
 - `src/routes`: The index file serves as the root component, where you can define your application routes with `react-router`.
 - `src/static`: Contains static assets like images, fonts, etc. These files will be copied to the build.
-- `src/store`: In `reducers.ts`, you need to add your slices to reducersList and place your slices inside the `slices` folder.
+- `src/store`: Add your slices and place them inside the slices folder.
-- `src/styles`: The main entry point for styles.
+- `src/styles`: The main entry point for global styles.

 These are the default folders, but you can create additional ones such as components, hooks, contexts, and more.
 Additionally, the tsconfig file includes predefined aliases, which you can customize or extend as needed.

 ## Plugins

+In Universal, you have the flexibility to use pre-built plugins or develop your own.
+These plugins are designed to work seamlessly without requiring any additional configuration—just install them, and they are ready to use.
+This allows for a more efficient development process, enabling you to extend functionality effortlessly while maintaining a clean and modular project structure.

 This documentation describes the configuration of the following universal pre-installed plugins in a project: